PickNikRobotics/data_tamer/README.md

 ## Features

-- **Serialization schema is created at run-time**: no need to do any code geenration.
+- **Serialization schema is created at run-time**: no need to do any code generation.
 - **Suitable for real-time applications**: very low-latency (on the side of the callee).
 - **Multi-sink architecture**: recorded data can be forwarded to multiple "backends".
 - **Very low serialization overhead**.
-- The user can enable/disable logged variables at run-time.
+- The user can enable/disable traced variables at run-time.

 Available sinks: